palantir/atlasdb/docs/source/transactions/transaction_protocol.rst

 change to an object we increment this counter.
 Every time we do any other write operation to this object we read and touch this counter.

-The main problem with read/write conflicts if that you can't control the fairness of these transactions.
+The main problem with read/write conflicts is that you can't control the fairness of these transactions.
 If read operations keep coming in and are fast then a write operation may keep retrying and get starved and never complete.